akka/akka/akka-docs/rst/java/persistence.rst

 next message.

-If there is a problem with recovering the state of the actor from the journal when the actor is started, ``onReplayFailure`` is called (logging the error by default) and the actor will be stopped.
+If there is a problem with recovering the state of the actor from the journal when the actor is started, ``onRecoveryFailure`` is called (logging the error by default) and the actor will be stopped.

 Atomic writes
 -------------